FAIMS/FAIMS3-Beta-Demo-Notebook/README.md

-# FAIMS3 Notebook: FAIMS3 Beta Demo Notebook
+# FAIMS3 Notebook: FAIMS3 Demo Notebook

 ## About this notebook: